Three-flavour neutrino oscillations in a magnetic field

 The probabilities indeed exhibit a complicated interplay of oscillations on the following vacuum and magnetic lengths:

-For the choice of parameters given above, oscillations on the vacuum lengths $L^{vac}_{12} \approx 7$ pc and $L^{vac}_{13} \approx 0.2$ pc that can be observed at smaller scales (Fig. 1a) are modulated by oscillations on the magnetic length $L^{B} \approx 370$ pc (Fig. 2a).
+For the choice of parameters given above, oscillations on the vacuum lengths $L^{vac}_{12} \approx 1.08$ pc and $L^{vac}_{13} \approx 0.032$ pc that can be observed at smaller scales (Fig. 1a) are modulated by oscillations on the magnetic length $L^{B} \approx 195$ pc (Fig. 2a).
 This behaviour reproduces phenomenon observed in \cite{Kurashvili:2017, Popov:2019} for the case of two neutrino flavours.
-For the case of $\mu_1 = \mu_2 = \mu_3 = 10^{-11} \mu_B$, Eq. (\ref{prob_fl_final}) reduces to
+For the case of $\mu_1 = \mu_2 = \mu_3$, Eq. (\ref{prob_fl_final}) reduces to

 Here the expression in the square brackets is the vacuum oscillations probability and it is modulated by oscillations on magnetic frequency $\mu B_{\perp}$.

 The interplay of oscillations on the vacuum and magnetic frequencies becomes even more pronounced if neutrino magnetic moments are not equal to each other.
 In Fig. 2a we show the probabilities of neutrino flavour oscillations for this particular case